 I lined up with about 40 other people to get into the small boat that would take us to the pirate ship.
-It was a hot and sunny morning in Aruba and I was about to go on a snorkeling trip with the Jolly Pirates.
+It was a hot and sunny morning in Aruba and I was about to go on a snorkeling trip with Jolly Pirates Aruba.

 Now, I'm usually not a big fan of “mass activities” like this, but here's a spoiler for ya: the Jolly Pirates trip was much more fun than I'd anticipated.

-The Jolly Pirates Sail, Snorkel, Swim and Swing Cruise
+Jolly Pirates Aruba Sail, Snorkel, Swim and Swing Cruise

 When we got to the pirate ship, everybody was handed snorkeling gear.
-We got goggles with a breathing tube, swimming fins and a floating vest.
+We got goggles with a breathing tube, swimmning fins, and a floating vest.
 I was surprised to get the vest, but it would turn out to come in handy later.

 The snorkel spots